droxit/roxconnector/README.md

 Use this to initialize your plugin.

-All exported functions can be mapped to REST endpoints in the impress config file.
+All exported functions can be mapped to REST endpoints in the ROXconnector config file.
 In the example config above we mapped `/nested/path` to `some_function`.
 Assuming the following client request:

 ```bash